pewi21/gw2browser/COMPILE.md

         for example C:/DEV/Gw2Browser/extern/libogg/build
       * Click "Configure", click "Yes" if it ask to create new directory.
       * In "Specify the generator for this project", choose "MinGW Makefiles" then click "Finish".
+      * In "BUILD_SHARED_LIBS", make sure it was selected.
       * Click "Generate".

 * Open Git Bash command line window and change directory to `Gw2Browser/extern/libogg/build` and use these command